Language

 CSS Cubic Bezier Editor

 Create custom CSS easing curves visually.
-Drag control points, choose from 29 presets, and preview animations in real-time.
+Drag the control points, pick from 29 presets, preview the animation, and copy the cubic-bezier code.

 1

-Drag the two control point handles on the canvas to shape your easing curve.
-The indigo handle (P1) controls the start of the animation, while the amber handle (P2) controls the end.
+Drag the two control point handles on the canvas to bend the easing curve.
+Handle P1 shapes the start of the motion and handle P2 shapes the end.
+Their coordinates appear as you drag.

 2